 The intuitive front panel interface, or the included BrightEye Mac/PC software makes it easy to choose the desired video output format, HD SDI or SD SDI.
-When the digital output is SD SDI, analog composite video is also output on a separate BNC.
+Additionally, 3G output is available on Models BEM-1F.
+Models BEM-1F and BEM-2F also offer a fiber optic output.
+On all four Mitto models covered in this manual, when the digital output is SD SDI, analog composite video is also output on a separate BNC.
 The genlock reference input allows the video output to be timed to house.